buzztroll/unix-agent/README.md

 To install the agent from the this source do the following:

-pip install src/requirements.txt
-pip install src/test-requirements.txt
-python src/setup.py install
+pip install -r src/requirements.txt pip install -r src/test-requirements.txt python src/setup.py install

 Installation of Docker Extensions